b-isroiljon/Reviews/README.md

+# Menu

 ## Usage

-1. Use the "Next", "Previous" and "Random" buttons to switch between different people.
+1. Use the "All", "Breakfast", "lunnch" buttons to switch between different menu catygory.

 ## Components

 ### HTML

-The `index.html` file contains HTML markup to display information about people.
+The `index.html` file contains HTML markup to display information about food catygory.

 ### CSS